Back to blog

 Classic legacy stack: data → workbook → dashboard → human scanning for red.

 When we asked the team what made a margin variance worth investigating, the answer was never on the dashboard.
 The dashboard told them which work order.
-The team's experience told them why.
-Tribal knowledge: copper spikes, lot-size splits, expedite freight, the customer who runs a tighter spec than the others.
+The team's experience told them why: copper spikes, lot-size splits, expedite freight, the customer who runs a tighter spec than the others.
 None of it was on the screen.

 The dashboard didn't get smarter.
 It disappeared.
-It was a discovery surface for finding the red row, and the agent doesn't need a discovery surface, because the agent lives in the SQL stream and saw the red row the moment it appeared.
-The exec's PowerBI tab still exists, but it's audit now: a chart of how often the dimension fires, what it caught, what it missed.
+The exec's PowerBI tab still exists, but it's audit now: how often the dimension fires, what it caught, what it missed.
 System health, not the work itself.

 The team got back four hours every Monday.
 They also got something they didn't have before: the variance came with the why attached.
 The "what" had been on the dashboard for years.
 The "why" had been in three people's heads.